Mazloum Abdi: Relationship with Ba'athist Syria during the civil war (2017–2024)

-On October 9, 2019, the day Operation Peace Spring began, US President Donald Trump sent a letter to Turkish President Recep Tayyip Erdoğan, attaching the letter Mazloum Abdi sent to Trump.
+On 9 October 2019, the day Operation Peace Spring began, US President Donald Trump sent a letter to Turkish President Recep Tayyip Erdoğan, attaching the letter Mazloum Abdi sent to Trump.
 The letter included the following statements: "I have worked hard to resolve some of your problems.
 Do not disappoint the world.
 You can make a good deal.
 General Mazloum Abdi is willing to negotiate with you and is willing to make concessions that they would never make in the past.
 I am sending you a copy of the letter he wrote to me, which I have just received."
 He served as the commander-in-chief of the Syrian Democratic Forces during the operation.
 While the operation was ongoing, US President Donald Trump held meetings with Russian Defense Minister Sergei Shoigu to discuss issues including the ceasefire.
-Following the Sochi agreement signed between Russia and Turkey, Trump directly included Mazloum Abdi‘s Twitter account in his message, stating that he had spoken to Mazloum Abdi on the phone, that he was very pleased with this, and thanked Mazloum Abdi.
+Following the Sochi agreement signed between Russia and Turkey, Trump directly included Mazloum Abdi's Twitter account in his message, stating that he had spoken to Mazloum Abdi on the phone, that he was very pleased with this, and thanked Mazloum Abdi.

-On 26–27 October 2019, the United States conducted a military operation code named Operation Kayla Mueller that resulted in the death of Abu Bakr al-Baghdadi, the then-leader and self-proclaimed caliph of the Islamic State terrorist organization.
-The operation took place in the outskirts of Barisha, Idlib Governorate, Syria.
+On 26–27 October 2019, the United States conducted a military operation codenamed Operation Kayla Mueller that resulted in the death of Abu Bakr al-Baghdadi, the then-leader and self-proclaimed caliph of the Islamic State terrorist organization.
+The operation took place on the outskirts of Barisha, Idlib Governorate, Syria.